modelica/MA-Bylaws/MA-Bylaws.md

 standard according to § 2.

-MAPs must make the results of the project work publicly available on the web under an open source license (usually the Modelica License or an open source license listed at <http://www.opensource.org/licenses>).
+MAPs must make the results of the project work publicly available on the web under an open source license that is listed at <http://www.opensource.org/licenses>.

 MAPs are encouraged to use the MA infrastructure such as MA web, svn, trac and newsletter.
 However, an MA project can also build its own